Meet the teams

 Trustee

 Mick lives in Tonbridge, Kent with his wife Debbie.
-Together we have visited Rwentobo on a number of occasions and were moved by the needs there.
-We have two sons and one daughter, and three grandchildren.
+Together, they have visited Rwentobo on a number of occasions and were moved by the needs there.
+They have two sons and one daughter, and three grandchildren.
 Mick was a Technical Director at a large American Insurance Broker in London, now retired.
 His interests and leisure time are occupied with playing guitar, cycling and playing bowls.
+Mick also enjoys using his photography skills to capture the clinic and community activities when visiting Uganda.